Skip to Content

 German Shepherd Great Pyrenees Mix Temperament

-Germanees dogs also inherit other positive traits from their parents.
+Germanees dogs inherit other positive traits from their parents.
 Here’s a list of qualities that make these crossbreeds good dogs and how much of each trait they inherit from each parent dog.

 German Shepherd Great Pyrenees MixGerman ShepherdGreat Pyrenees